The IEE-ULB, an institute linked to the construction of Europe

 IEE-ULB, a reflection of the European construction

 The IEE-ULB is one of the oldest institutes for teaching and research dedicated to European Studies.
 It was created in 1962 by the Board of Directors of the ULB.
-The 1st academic year starts in October 1963.
+The first academic year started in October 1963.
 It has evolved at the pace of European construction.

 From its inception, the Institute seeks, through its programmes, to train specialists in European issues, but also to contribute to the progress of European integration and to participate, as an academic institution, in the debate on Europe.